apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

 #endif
 ```

 Note: CMSIS-NN APIs for each operator are hard coded into the generated C file.
 The C generator can be excluded from the source by setting USE_CMSISNN to OFF in the config.cmake.
-In orde to link the C file to the CMSIS-NN library, Ethosu test runner infrastructure is used as has been described here: [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11).
+In orde to link the C file to the CMSIS-NN library, Ethosu test runner infrastructure is used as has been described here: [Arm Ethos-U Integration](https://github.com/apache/tvm-rfcs/pull/11).

 Once the entire infrastructure for CMSIS-NN mapping is in place using softmax API, we will add more complex operations such as depthwise convolution and pooling gradually to both the graph partitioning and code generation infrastructure.